Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 However, manual assessment using a sample is still considered a better option, as online instrumentation is costly and requires constant calibration.

-It includes manual collection and lab testing aimed at boosting the efficiency of the biological treatment of wastewater.
-Some of them are discussed.
+It includes manual collection and laboratory testing aimed at enhancing the efficiency of biological wastewater treatment.

 Oxygen Uptake Rate